• ReQonsult MATLAB® Connector

 The setup of surrogate issue types, user-defined fields, and link types cannot be performed by regular users.
 This configuration must be done in advance by Jira® administrators so that the connector can be used effectively.

-The following limitations apply to the use of GitHub® with the connector:
+The following limitations apply when using GitHub® with the connector:

 No support for surrogates: